Andrea Salsedo

 Andrea Salsedo (21 September 1881 – 3 May 1920) was an Italian anarchist whose death caused controversy as it was caused by a suspicious fall from the Justice Department's Bureau of Investigation (BOI) offices on 15 Park Row in New York City.
-Depending on the source, his death was either a suicide or a homicide committed by detaining officers; nevertheless, the case was widely debated both for its unclear nature and for its consequences on the Bureau and was one of the premises of the Sacco and Vanzetti case.
+Depending on the source, his death was either a suicide, or a homicide committed by detaining officers.
+The case was widely debated both for its unclear nature and for its consequences on the Bureau, and was one of the premises of the Sacco and Vanzetti case.

+Early life

+Salsedo was born on 21 September 1881 in Pantelleria, in the Italian region of Sicily.
+A committed anarchist since his youth, he soon became involved in local politics, and was part of the anarchist club Circolo Sociale founded by Luigi Galleani, who was in Pantelleria as he had been exiled there.
+In those years, Salsedo became a personal friend of Galleani.
+On 11 November 1900, he was tried because of subversive views he had expressed in a letter published in L'Avvenire Sociale, a newspaper published in Messina.
+The trial did not lead to any conviction.